 Sooty tern eggs were cropped on Aride Island for nearly a century, and up to 220,000 were removed each season.
 The number of nesting seabirds increasingly declined and endemic land birds were put to death.
 In 1967, Paul Chenard, island’s owner, ceased egg collection and declared the Aride a reserve.
 In 1973, Mr.Christopher Cadbury bought the island for the Society for Promotion of Nature Reserves (currently Royal Society of Wildlife Trusts).
 In 1979 Aride Island was declared a Special Reserve under Seychelles law, including a marine zone of 200 m around it, with penalties including imprisonment for disturbance or killing of its wildlife.

-Management was handed over to Island Conservation Society in 2003.
-The freehold was transferred to UK Registered Charity Island Conservation Society in 2006.
+Management was handed over to the Island Conservation Society in 2003.
+The freehold was transferred to the UK Registered Charity Island Conservation Society in 2006.
 Aride was leased back to Seychelles' Island Conservation Society in 2008.

 Aride Island cruise terminal